Take a moment to think about how much digital data your business generates every day.

 For example, if disaster renders your regular workplace unusable, you’ll still want to be able to access your data and applications.
 Thanks to cloud-based image backup, it’s now possible to access and restore your data on the go.
 For example, you can restore a disk image to a newly created partition on any other computer without having to wipe it first.
 Alternatively, you can browse through the disk image just to recover the specific files you need.

 If disaster strikes your business, are you prepared with a robust data backup and recovery strategy?
 Truewater offers the ultimate business continuity solution in the form of TrueBDR, an off-site, image-based backup system that automatically takes snapshots of your systems every 60 minutes.
-Give us a call today to make your data recovery woes a thing of the past.
+Give us a call today for our IT disaster recovery services in Houston and to make your data recovery woes a thing of the past.